 Quality inconsistency: With thousands of tutors, the quality varies significantly.
 Finding the right teacher may require several trial lessons.

 No structured curriculum: Unlike language schools, italki doesn't provide a learning path.
-You must be self-direct yourself or you must find tutors who offer you structured programmes.
+You must self-direct yourself or you must find professional teachers (from their plaform) who offer you structured programmes.
+I will tallk about this later.

 Credit system: You must purchase italki credits before booking lessons, and unused credits aren't refundable for cash—only as platform credit.